ogoudey/Battlebot/README.md

 Some under-specific directions for building this robot follow.

 ### The Model
 Here is the model, for designing and printing.
-Made in [Blender](https://www.blender.org/), printed with [Prusa](https://www.prusa3d.com/) technologies.
+Made in [Blender](https://www.blender.org/), printed with [Prusa](https://www.prusa3d.com/) technologies (PrusaSlicer and printers).
 ![Title](image.png)

 ### Printing